 Guide your readers or listeners on a path of connection by conveying the emotional essence of your work through the eyes of someone you serve.
 They’ll want to do more.

-I’ll share examples of how to find and use stories that focus on one person in my free web class on April 20: 5 Essential Storytelling Secrets to Raise More Money
+I shared examples of how to find and use stories that focus on one person in my free web class.
+View the replay here 5 Essential Storytelling Secrets to Raise More Money